 If an FHLBank experienced a net loss during a quarter, but still had income subject to assessment year-to-date, the FHLBank's obligation to the AHP would be calculated based on the FHLBank's year-to-date income subject to assessment.
 If the FHLBank had income subject to assessment in subsequent quarters, it would be required to contribute additional amounts to meet its calculated annual obligation.
-If the FHLBank experienced a net loss for a full year, the FHLBank would have no obligation to the AHP for the year, because each FHLBank's required annual AHP contribution is limited to its annual income subject to assessment.
+If the FHLBank's required annual AHP contribution is limited to its annual income subject to assessment.
 If the aggregate 10% calculation previously discussed was less than \$100 million for the FHLBanks, each FHLBank would be required to contribute a prorated sum to ensure that the aggregate contribution by the FHLBanks equals \$100 million.
 The proration would be made on the basis of an FHLBank's income in relation to the income of all FHLBanks for the previous year, subject to the annual income limitation as previously discussed.
 In addition to the required AHP assessment, an FHLBank's board of directors may elect to make voluntary contributions to the AHP.
-There was no shortfall in the years ended December 31, 2018, 2017, or 2016.
-If an FHLBank finds that its required contributions are contributing to the financial instability of that FHLBank, it may apply to the FHFA for a temporary suspension of its contributions.
-The FHLBanks did not make any such applications in the years ended December 31, 2018, 2017, or 2016.
+There was no shortfall in assessments below the \$100 million minimum amount in the years ended December 31, 2019, 2018, or 2017.
+If an FHLBank for a temporary suspension of its contributions.
+The FHLBanks did not make any such applications in the years ended December 31, 2019, 2018, or 2017.